Rohitpatil34/sorting-rating-app/README.md

-# ⭐ Store Rating App
+# ⭐ Store Rating Platform

 ## 📌 Introduction
 The **Store Rating Platform** is a full-stack web application that enables users to register, log in, and submit ratings (1–5) for stores registered on the platform.